 Level 3 - Advanced Canyoneering

-Advanced Canyoneering provides students with the advanced rigging and rescue skills needed to become effective problem-solvers for a team of canyoneers.
+Advanced Canyoneering provides students with the advanced rigging skills needed to become effective problem-solvers for a team of canyoneers.

 You will find many courses, workshops and practice sessions (many of them free) listed on the ACA Canyoneering Meetup Group.